LeBron James Shows Up to 2018 NBA Summer League Wearing Lakers Shorts

 LeBron James Shows Up to 2018 NBA Summer League Wearing Lakers ShortsJuly 15, 2018

-Basketball fans got a taste of LeBron James in purple and gold as he donned Los Angeles Lakers shorts while attending NBA Summer League action Sunday.
+Basketball fans got a taste of LeBron James in purple and gold as he donned Los Angeles Lakers shorts while taking in the NBA Summer League on Sunday.

 Bleacher Report @BleacherReport